-If there are fewer applications than places then no application is refused at the normal round.
-If there are more applications than there are places available, applications will be prioritised according to our oversubscription criteria above.
-Devon will make offers and refuse applications as the admissions authority for this school.
-The Scheme is an equally ranked preference scheme which means we won't know the order parents name their preferred schools.
-Shortly after local authorities make offers to parents, we will contact those parents who have been offered a place here to welcome them to the school and to make arrangements for admission itself.
+If there are fewer applications than places then no application will be refused at the normal round.
+If there are more applications than there are places available, they will be prioritised according to our oversubscription criteria above.
+Devon will make offers and refuse applications on behalf of school admission authorities.
+The co-ordinated schemes are "equally ranked preference schemes".
+This means that decisions cannot be influenced by the order in which parents list the schools they are applying for.
+Shortly after LAs make offers to parents, we will contact those parents who have been offered a place here to welcome them to the school and to make arrangements for admission itself.

-For In-Year admissions, we will reach a decision in response to applications and inform the LA Admissions Team within 5 school days of receipt of the application.
-We will give reasons for any refusal in writing to the LA promptly so that it can operate its Fair Access Protocol and, where the refusal is not on the grounds that the school is full, take a view whether the refusal is lawful.
+For In-Year admissions, we will reach a decision in response to applications and inform the Devon Admissions Team within 5 school days of receipt of the application.
+We will give reasons for any refusal in writing to the LA promptly so that it can take a view whether the refusal is lawful and operate its Fair Access Protocol if necessary.